Liverpool have announced that their Boxing Day match against Leeds United has been postponed.

 Andy Robertson, on the other hand, will miss the visit to title contenders Chelsea on January 2 as he serves the final match of his three-match suspension following his red card at Tottenham Hotspur last weekend.

-“Tickets purchased for this match will remain valid for the rescheduled fixture date,” Liverpool said in a statement.
+According to a statement released by Liverpool, “Tickets purchased for this match will be valid for the rescheduled match date.

-“All supporters who have purchased a ticket will receive an email from the club with information on how to get a refund if they are unable to attend the rescheduled date.”
+“The club will send an email to all ticket holders with information on how to get a refund if they are unable to attend the rescheduled date.
 Please do not contact customer care about this.

 “Liverpool FC would like to express its gratitude to both clubs’ fans for their patience as we continue to work through this difficult moment.”